ryantodd1/Complex-Numbers/README.md

 # Complex-Numbers
 Adds overloads of basic arithmetic operators to allow for basic mathematical operators with complex numbers

+Include the complex.h file in your main and you should be good to go!

 In all of these examplex I use the constant "i" to represent sqrt(-1), however in the code, I prefer to use "j"

 Three types of constructors when defining the a new complex variable complex z;      // z = 0 + 0i;